Valencia, Bukidnon: Commerce and trade

 Of the 52 banks actively serving region of Bukidnon, 20 banks (about 40% of the province) are located in Valencia City.
 Nine of the ten largest universal/commercial banks in the country serve the city (except Unionbank).
-Other banks include Veterans Bank, One Network Bank, Asian United Bank, PSBank, Bukidnon Cooperative Bank, Enterprise Bank, Dumaguete City Development Bank, Rizal Microbank, EastWest Rural Bank, Bank of Makati and Banco Dipolog.
+Other banks include Veterans Bank, One Network Bank, Asian United Bank, PSBank, Bukidnon Cooperative Bank, Enterprise Bank, Dumaguete City Development Bank, Rizal Microbank, EastWest Rural Bank, Bank of Makati, and Banco Dipolog.

-During the year 2013, the city had a total generated income of Php 667,728,494.
+In 2013, the city had a total generated income of PHP667,728,494.
 This has continued to surpass 600,000,000 in the following years.

 Agriculture

 The city has a total land area of 63,126 hectares.
 35,321.74 hectares or 55.95% of this is the total agricultural area that is suitable for crop production.
 This illustrates that the city is agricultural-based; people depend on much of their source of income through farming, livestock, and poultry.
 Valencia is nicknamed as the City of Golden Harvest because of its vast rice plains along the barangays north and east of Pulangi River.
-Valencia's clay-rich, soil which is highly irrigated and favourable to climatic condition, is very conducive for crop production.
+Valencia's clay-rich, soil which is highly irrigated and favorable to climatic condition, is very conducive for crop production.